 Usually parents whose family income is less than approximately £70,000 a year (exact figures are available direct from the Whitgift Foundation) may apply for a bursary (an income-related fee reduction).
 There is a generous but limited annual budget for bursaries and they are awarded on the basis of performance in the entrance examinations and interviews for those who qualify in terms of their income.
 Successful bursary applicants may also be entitled to some remission of the deposit fee.

 Bursary assessment forms should be completed before the entrance examination is taken.
 The Clerk to the Whitgift Foundation calculates the bursary award.
 A small proportion of parents may be offered a bursary smaller than the Clerk’s initial assessment.
 Further details of help available are also available via the following LINK to The Whitgift Foundation website.

 Click on the following links to download full information regarding Whitfgift Foundation bursaries and scholarships:

-THE CLOSING DATE FOR BURSARY APPLICATION FORMS FOR SEPTEMBER 2015 IS MONDAY 1ST DECEMBER 2014.
+THE CLOSING DATE FOR BURSARY APPLICATION FORMS FOR SEPTEMBER 2015 WAS MONDAY 1ST DECEMBER 2014.